 The Interview Approach

-The interview approach is further used by Private Investigation firms to resolve cases which include missing pieces of information.
+The interview approach is further used by Private Investigation firms to resolve cases that include missing pieces of information.
 Interviews facilitate the acquisition of detailed and comprehensive data, which could be compared and analysed, to fill in the gaps and highlight discrepancies within the information assembled.

 Private Investigators conduct interviews based on relevant sources of information that could potentially help their case.
 In the case that the PI wants to interview the guilty party, they can even go undercover to extract information that solves the puzzle.
 The interview approach is most commonly applied to cases of investigating missing people.
-In such scenarios, the Private Investigators can communicate with friends, neighbours, local shops and any individual that deem to be a crucial source.
+In such scenarios, the Private Investigators can communicate with friends, neighbours, local shops, and any individual that deem to be a crucial source.

 The Technical Approach